Updated: 5 days ago

 8. Summer 2-in-1 Bouncer ($56.60)

 I am not a fan of a lot of "keep you kid occupied" products.
 But I do like having a simple place to put your baby.
 And I do find the slight bouncing feature to help at times.
-This product is a good mix between designer look yet cheaper than the designer versions.
+This product is a good mix of designer look yet cheaper than the designer versions.
 I also like that this is small and lightweight so that you can move the baby when they are sleeping in it.

 9. The Ultimate Pajama!
 Zippy Zams ($29.99)